danielbarter/personal_website_code_old/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney, 2008-2011.
 - PhD, Pure Mathematics, University of Michigan, 2012 - 2017.
 Specialized in category theory and representation theory.
 - I like to think about:
     - Pure Mathematics: differential geometry, representation theory and category theory: I am particularly interested in the interaction between these subjects and physics.
-Recently, I have been thinking about the relationship between tensor categories and topological quantum computing.
+Recently, I have been thinking about the relationship between tensor categories, classical representation theory and and topological quantum computing.
     - Statistical Inference: discriminative and generative models, inference algorithms (MAP estimation, MCMC, variational methods): Machine learning is popular right now.
 I have been spending some time learning about the mathematical foundations of the subject.
 I don\'t know all the folklore that goes into building effective non linear classifiers, but I understand the meaning of words like neural network, autoencoder, generative model and KL-divergence.
     - Computer Science: functional programming, compilers, UNIX: In 2015 I started reading [SICP](https://mitpress.mit.edu/sicp/) which got me interested in computer science.
 Since then I have solved most of the exercises.
 I have also been reading [Compiler Design: Virtual Machines](http://www.springer.com/us/book/9783642149085) which explains the operational semantics of several different programming languages.
 I have been using GNU/Linux as my main operating system since 2012 and am acquainted with the standard tools and how to combine them.